An improved 3-local characterisation of McL and its automorphism group: The proof of Theorem

 Since $J \not \le Q$ and $|S/Q|=3$, we have $S= JQ$.
-Also $N _G(S) \le N_G(Z(S)) $ and $N _G(S) \le N_G(J(S))$.
+Also $N _G(S) \le N_G(Z(S))=L $ and $N _G(S) \le N_G(J(S))=N_G(J)=M$.
 Hence $N_G(S) \le L \cap M$.
 Finally we have $L \cap M \le N_G(S)$ as $S=JQ$.
 Thus (iv) holds. \end{proof}

-\begin{lemma} As an $M_*/J$-module, $J$ can be identified with the irreducible 4-dimensional section of the natural 6-point $\GF(3)X$-permutation module for $\Alt(6)$.
-In particular, $J$ supports a non-degenerate orthogonal form which is invariant under the action of $M$. \end{lemma} \begin{proof} See \cite[Lemma 5.4 and this discussion at the bottom of page 1769]{McL}. \end{proof}
+\begin{lemma} Let $X= M^*/J \cong \Alt(6)$.
+Then, as a $\GF(3)X$-module, $J$ can be identified with the irreducible 4-dimensional section of the natural 6-point $\GF(3)X$-permutation module for $\Alt(6)$.
+In particular, $J$ supports a non-degenerate orthogonal form which is invariant under the action of $M$. \end{lemma} \begin{proof} See \cite[Lemma 5.4 and the discussion at the bottom of page 1769]{McL}. \end{proof}

 \begin{lemma} Let $X = \Alt(6)$ and $V$ be the irreducible $4$-dimensional section of the natural 6-point $\GF(3)X$-permutation module.
 Then \begin{enumerate} \item $X$ has three orbits on the $1$-dimensional subspaces of $V$.
 One orbit has length $10$ and the other two orbits both have length $15$. \item If $\langle \nu \rangle \le V$ is in an $X$-orbit of length $15$, then $C_X(\nu) \cong \Alt(4)$. \item Every hyperplane of $V$ contains an element from the orbit of length 10. \item If $x \in X$ is of order 4, then $C_V(x) = 0$ and $|C_V(x^2)| = 3^2$. \end{enumerate} \end{lemma}